timtitan180/BoredomSolver/README.md

 How to Use:
- The web app is live and hosted with Heroku so just gohttps://https://boredomsolver.herokuapp.com/ to try it out
+ The web app is live and hosted with Heroku so just go to https://https://boredomsolver.herokuapp.com/ to try it out

  If you would like to contribute: